Graphic Nature: Musical style and themes

 Graphic Nature have been described nu metalcore, and as nu metal and metalcore separately.
 In his review of A Mind Waiting to Die, Tim Bolitho-Jones of Distorted Sound noted a "techno/electronica edge to [the band's sound] reminiscent of the likes of Pitchshifter and Senser."
 Metal Hammer also noted the album's use of electronic samples.
 Freeman has described the band's music as "a mix of nu metal and hardcore with some garage and [drum and bass] influences", and said that its members were collectively influenced by 90's nu metal bands including Korn, Deftones, Ill Niño, Limp Bizkit, P.O.D. and Slipknot.
 Additional influences include film soundtracks and the Kingdom Hearts and Final Fantasy video game series.
+Other influences they have cited include Holding Absence, Loathe, Lotus Eater, MTXS, God Complex, My Ticket Home, Ocean Grove, Black Coast, Vein.fm, Jesus Piece, End, Palm Reader, Static Dress, Phoxjaw, Centuries, Transplants, Beastie Boys, Creature, Starved and Aphex Twin.
 The band's lyrics, drawn from Freeman's personal experiences, are centered around mental health, addressing subjects including anxiety, loneliness, depression, suicide and neurodivergence.

 The band's creative process begins with Pete Woolven writing guitar parts with a rough drum track, before Freeman adds lyrics and demoes the track from his home.
 Freeman has described his creative process as unscheduled and largely spontaneous: "Whenever something hits me I have to write it down [...]
 There’s a vibe that comes with that which you only get at night when you’re alone with your thoughts.
 It’s not always the best thing – when those darker thoughts come out, things can feel pretty bad – but it adds a realism to our music."
 Afterwards, the band engages "a lot of back and forth with ideas" before arriving at the finished result.